Ramanujan and Labos primes, their generalizations and classifications of primes: Proof of Theorem 3

-\end{theorem} \bfseries Proof. \mdseries It is clear that the intervals of considered form, containing not more than one prime, contain neither $\mathbf{R}$-primes nor $\mathbf{L}$-primes.
+Now we prove a much stronger statement about the symmetry, which connected with the mutual behaviors of over-Ramanujan and over-Labos primes.
+Note that the intervals of the form $(2p_m,\enskip 2p_{m+1})$ containing not more than one prime, contain neither over-Ramanujan nor over-Labos primes.
 Moving such intervals, consider the first from the remaining ones.
-The first its prime is an $\mathbf{R}$-prime $(\mathbf{R}_1).$ If it has only two primes, then the second prime is an $\mathbf{L}$-prime $(\mathbf{L}_1), $ and we see that $(\mathbf{R}_1)<(\mathbf{L}_1); $ on the other hand if it has $k$ primes, then beginning with the second one and up to the $(k-1)$-th we have $\mathbf{RL}$-primes, i.e. primes which are simultaneously $\mathbf{R}$-primes and $\mathbf{L}$-primes.
-Thus, taking into account that the last prime is only $\mathbf{L}$-prime , we have
+The first its prime is an over-Ramanujan prime $(R'_1).$ If it has only two primes, then the second prime is an over-Labos prime $(L'_1), $ and we see that $R'<L'; $ on the other hand if it has $k$ primes, then beginning with the second one and up to the $(k-1)$-th we have primes which are simultaneously over-Ramanujan and over-Labos primes.
+Thus, taking into account that the last prime is only over-Labos prime , we have

-The second remaining interval begins with an $\mathbf{R}$-prime and the process repeats. $\blacksquare$ It is interesting that this property, generally speaking, does not satisfy for proper Ramanujan and Labos \enskip primes, and the pseudo-Ramanujan and pseudo-Labos\enskip primes appear precisely in those places when this property of the enveloping is broken.

-In connection with the considered problem and the corresponding "left" problem, it is natural to consider the following classification of primes: two first primes 2,3 form a separate set of primes; if $p\geq5$ is a $\mathbf{R\overline{L}}$-prime, then we call $p$ a \slshape right prime\upshape; if $p\geq5$ is a $\mathbf{L\overline{R}}$-prime then we call $p$ a \slshape left prime\upshape , while $\mathbf{RL}$-primes we call the \slshape central primes \upshape.
-Finally, the rest primes it is natural to call \slshape isolated primes \upshape.